Plant & Animal Species Guide

 Red Shouldered Hawk

-As the name suggests, red shouldered hawks have red shoulders, but also a rust-colored breast and black and white stripes on its underside.
-When fully grown the hawks typically have a wingspan of 36-46 inches, while females are slightly larger than males.
-In Texas, it is illegal to harm or kill red-shouldered hawks.
+As the name suggests, Red Shouldered Hawks have red shoulders, but also a rust-colored breast and black and white stripes on its underside.
+When fully grown the hawks typically have a wingspan of 36 to 46 inches, while females are slightly larger than males.
+In Texas, it is illegal to harm or kill Red-Shouldered Hawks.
 More info: TPWD Photo from: Audubon

 Mississippi Kite